Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 How Many Hairs Grow Out of One Follicle?

-This is where most confusion occurs.
+This is where most confusion happens.

 The simple explanation